Charlesdele/Charlesdele/README.md

 ## 🙋‍♂️ About Me

+- 🖼️ I’m currently working with *Art Trope Gallery* to create an innovative model combining **Art and IA**.

 - 📚 This semester i am learning **Design pattern & Software development, Machine Learning, DIA Bootsrap, Advanced Database management and Python for Data Analysis.**

 - 👨‍💻 I’m looking for an **internship** of 4 months as a **data scientist** starting april 4th 2022